pshrmn/foraging/docs/source/user/page/data.rst

 .. code-block:: python

   # selectAll is pseudo function that does the same
-  # thing as JavaScript's Element.querySecletorAll
+  # thing as JavaScript's Element.querySelectorAll
   bodies = DOM.selectAll("body")
   body = bodies[0]
   # body == <body></body>